 Doing the Impossible (or at least the improbable) - Surgery to Sky in 6 months

-Three mo. ago, I had open-heart surgery.
-Three mo. from now, I will do a half-marathon up 5500 feet to the top of Mt.
+Three months ago, I had open-heart surgery.
+Three months from now, I will do a half-marathon up 5500 feet to the top of Mt.
 Ashland.
 I will just have turned 55 and will be ecstatic to achieve the impossible (or at least the improbable).

 Why was I having surgery?
 A little more than a year ago, I had atrial fibrillation that seemed to come out of nowhere.
 It started a few weeks after I had covid and appeared related to that.
 I waited three months to see a cardiologist (small town) and then had a cardioversion (big shock) to reverse the afib.